google-marketing-solutions/feedgen/README.md

 **new** attributes that were not provided in the *Input Feed*.
-This is controllable via the few-shot prompting examples in the *Config* sheet; by providing "new" attributes that do not exist in the input within those examples, FeedGen will attempt to *infer* values for those new attribute from other values in the input feed.
+This is controllable via the few-shot prompting examples in the *Config* sheet; by providing "new" attributes that do not exist in the input within those examples, FeedGen will attempt to *infer* values for those new attributes from other values in the input feed.
 Let's take a look at an example:

 |Original Title|Product Attributes in Original Title|Product Attributes in Generated Title|Generated Attribute Values|
 |---|---|---|---|